schlos/dashboards/README.md

 ### Advanced: Adding JavaScript controls

-You can add JavaScript controls to any Plotly graph iframe.
+You can add JavaScript controls to any Plotly graph iframe with [plotly's postMessage API](https://github.com/plotly/postMessage-API).

-See examples of adding a moving average, buttons, and click callbacks.
+See examples of adding a [moving average](https://plot.ly/python/range-slider/), [custom buttons](https://plot.ly/python/custom-buttons/), and [zoom callbacks](https://plot.ly/python/zoom-events/).

 To run postMessage examples locally on your desktop, you have to open index.html with a WebServer: